 Past Projects: In 2016, Jinzhe's experimental drawing - based project 100 Immortals was awarded Culture on the Go Toured Program by the Government of Saskatchewan.
 Jinzhe toured 100 Immortals into 17 communities including public space, art context and nature landscape cross Canada and USA.
 In 2015, Cui successfully launched the Public Art Project titled "66 Physiognomies" which was awarded the Creative Canada Network 2017 in review showcase.
 66 Physiognomies was commissioned by City of Saskatoon celebrating 20th Anniversary of Placemaker Project.
 It used a multi-art approach to examine a new possibility in public art: to infuse the experience of everyday life with awareness by both re-envisioning the external environment and fostering a contemplative practice.

-100 Immortals Tour Exhibitions are funded by Government of Saskatchewan as part of Culture on the Go Program.
-And many thanks to Saskatchewan Arts Board, Government of Saskatchewan, City of Saskatoon, Hemera Foundation, Access Copyright Foundation, Edmonton Arts Council, Zen Mountain Monastery, Mactarggart Collection, Metropolitan Museum of Art, and everyone like you who have made Jinzhe' s various projects possible.
+Many thanks to Canada Council for the Arts, Edmonton Arts Council, Edmonton Heritage Council, Access Copyright Foundation, Saskatchewan Arts Board, Government of Saskatchewan, City of Saskatoon, Hemera Foundation, Zen Mountain Monastery, Mactarggart Collection, Metropolitan Museum of Art, and everyone like you who have made Jinzhe' s various projects possible.